hytheaway/va-synthesis-gui/README.md

 # va-synthesis-gui

-A local browser-based workbench for the [`va-synthesis`](https://github.com/hytheaway/va-synthesis) virtual acoustics engine.
+A browser workbench for the [`va-synthesis`](https://github.com/hytheaway/va-synthesis) virtual acoustics engine.
 Drop in a WAV file, place a source and listener in a room, choose a propagation model, adjust its parameters, and download the rendered result.

 ## Initialize, Build, and Run